Atee-Michael/professional-portfolio/README.md

 | Fixed by MYC — Automotive Advisory   | `/docs/fixedbymyc-doc.pdf`    |
 | IoT Intrusion Detection (ESP32-CAM)  | `/docs/iot-ids-doc.pdf`       |

-These are projects I’ve built independently or led end-to-end.
-In previous roles like Loystar (React + Ant Design), I’ve also contributed to frontend development, but those aren’t the focus of this portfolio.
+These are projects I have built independently or led end-to-end.
+In previous roles like Loystar (React + Ant Design), I have also contributed to frontend development, but those are not the focus of this portfolio.

 ## Key Areas of Work